-- Would I were now 'neath the dusk of the bough, All alone with my true love roanning : - I would raise up a bield her fair form to shield, From the chill moory tempest blowing; - And rest by her side in my fondness and pride, And kiss her young lips, sweet and glowing. - I slept late and dreamed, but 'twas no lie that gleaned On my mind-Oh ! so sad and despairing- - When a husband I spied with his beautiful bride Affection's pure transports sharing : - How my old love returned and cold reason it spurned, Till I moaned and wept, wildly crying; - Every pulse, every vein, boiling-bounding amain- With the blood from my heart quickly flying ! - Yes,-I'm pledged to her still in spite of my will; Alas! and I'm wounded badly; - But a look's all I lack of her face to bring back The health I have lost so sadly : - Then I'd rise without fail, and her would I hail, - Light with joy and not thus, sorrow laden; - She's my own tender dove-my delight and my love- - The sun over every maiden.
+- SMALL bird on that tree, hast thou pity for me, Out through this mild misty gloaming? - Would I were now 'neath the dusk of the bough, All alone with my true love roaming : - I would raise up a bield her fair form to shield, From the chill moory tempest blowing; - And rest by her side in my fondness and pride, And kiss her young lips, sweet and glowing. - I slept late and dreamed, but 'twas no lie that gleamed On my mind-Oh ! so sad and despairing- - When a husband I spied with his beautiful bride Affection's pure transports sharing : - How my old love returned and cold reason it spurned, Till I moaned and wept, wildly crying ; - Every pulse, every vein, boiling-bounding amain-With the blood from my heart quickly flying ! - Yes,-I'm pledged to her still in spite of my will; Alas! and I'm wounded badly; - But a look's all I lack of her face to bring back The health I have lost so sadly : - Then I'd rise without fail, and her would I hail, - Light with joy and not thus, sorrow laden; - She's my own tender dove-my delight and my love-The sun over every maiden.